aws/amazon-documentdb-odbc-driver/src/markdown/support/troubleshooting-guide.md

 ### Notes

-In case of an error occours during the SQL query processing.
-The SQL query will be logged and thrown in the case the LOG_LEVEL is set to `DEBUG`.
-In the case the `LOG_LEVEL` is set to `ERROR` or `INFO`, the error code will be logged and thrown, but the SQL query will be redacted.
+If an error occurs during SQL query processing, the following logging behavior is enforced to remove the chance of accidentally exposing proprietary information.
+When the `LOG_LEVEL` is set to `ERROR` or `INFO`, the error code will be logged and thrown, but the contents of SQL query error message will be fully redacted.
+However, when the `LOG_LEVEL` is set to `DEBUG`, the contents of the SQL query error message will be logged and thrown in clear text.
+The default `LOG_LEVEL` is `ERROR`.